Nursultan Nazarbayev: Rise to power

 Kunayev was ousted in 1986 and replaced by Gennady Kolbin, an ethnic Russian, who despite his office, had little authority in Kazakhstan.
 Nazarbayev was named party leader and the top position (First Secretary of the Communist Party) on 22 June 1989, only the second Kazakh (after Kunayev) to hold the post.
 He was the Chairman of the Supreme Soviet (head of state) from 22 February to 24 April 1990.

 On 24 April 1990, Nazarbayev was elected as the first President of Kazakhstan by the Supreme Soviet.
 He supported Russian President Boris Yeltsin against the attempted coup in August 1991 by Soviet hardliners.
 Nazarbayev was close enough to Soviet general secretary Mikhail Gorbachev for Gorbachev to consider him for the post of Vice President of the Soviet Union; however, Nazarbayev turned the offer down.
 However, on 29 July, Gorbachev, Yeltsin, and Nazarbayev discussed and decided that once the New Union Treaty was signed, Nazarbayev would replace Valentin Pavlov as Premier of the Soviet Union.

-The Soviet Union disintegrated following the failed coup, though Nazarbayev was highly concerned with maintaining the close economic ties between Kazakhstan and Russia.
+The Soviet Union began disintegrating following the failed coup, though Nazarbayev was highly concerned with maintaining the close economic ties between Kazakhstan and Russia.
 In the country's first presidential election, held on 1 December, he appeared alone on the ballot and won 95% of the vote.
-On 21 December, he signed the Alma-Ata Protocol, taking Kazakhstan into the Commonwealth of Independent States.
+On 16 December, Nazarbayev signed the Constitutional Law "On the State Independence of the Republic of Kazakhstan", which had been adopted earlier that day by the Supreme Soviet, formally establishing Kazakhstan as a sovereign state and making it the last Soviet republic to declare independence.
+Five days later, he joined other leaders in signing the Alma-Ata Protocol on 21 December, bringing Kazakhstan into the Commonwealth of Independent States.